Abe404/rp_annot/README.md

 # rp_annot
-Minimal compression library for 1D numpy boolean arrays with sparse or contiguous data.
+Minimal compression library for sparse or contiguous 1D numpy boolean arrays.

 Only depends on numpy